 Thornham History Society was established in 2013 as an informal group to research, collate, catalogue and provide access to the various scattered photographs, documents and artefacts which form the archive that tells the considerable history of our small village.

 Our village history dates back to the Romans and the Anglo-Saxons, our Church was started in Norman times, if not earlier.
 We saw the start of property development in the early Georgian era, had smuggling (and the associated violence) as a major occupation in the 1780s and were home to a notable ironworks during the Arts & Crafts period of the early 1900s.

+As well as undertaking research, the Society aims to put on regular public exhibitions & displays as well as publishing booklets & pamphlets – a pamphlet on the village’s history is currently available in All Saints’ Church and at THS events.
 The Society provides an informal and relaxed way of looking at how the village was and how it has changed – everyone is welcome and no formal commitment is required.
 For more information, please contact David Brooks on 01485 512548 or e-mail email@example.com.

 In addition, this exhibition featured the launch of the book Thornham – Then and Now, in which John Warham and Stephen Greef compared historical and contemporary photographs of the village and its people.

-On 1st – 2nd May 2017, we had a small stand at the Docking Heritage Fair, including, for the first time, a PowerPoint presentation of old village photographs.
+In May 2017, we had a small stand at the Docking Heritage Fair, including, for the first time, a PowerPoint presentation of old village photographs.
 This proved popular and the event provided a useful opportunity to meet with representatives of other local history societies.

-On 25th – 26th September 2017, we were involved in a return visit by the Border Force.
+Also in September 2017, we were involved in a return visit by the Border Force.
 On this occasion, a wreath was laid on the grave of Customs Officer William Green who had been shot at close quarters during an ambush by smugglers.